LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 </div>

-Suppose additionally that $X$ is a group, that $\mu$ is the left or right Haar measure, and there exists an approximation to unity $\phi\U n$ on $X$.
+Suppose additionally that $X$ is a group, that $\mu$ is the left or right Haar measure, and that there exists an approximation to unity $\phi\U n$ on $X$.
 Then

 <div>